Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Preliminaries

-Using the database \cite{LMFDB}, we can classify the elliptic curves with rational $2$-torsion and conductor a power of $2$ or $3$.
-We noticed that there are no elliptic curves with rational $2$-torsion of conductor $3^m$ for any integer $m$, thus we only list the ones with conductor $2^m$ with $m\in\{5,6,7,8\}$.
+By Remark \ref{conductor} we have classified the elliptic curves whose conductor is a power of a prime for $p>3$ and nontrivial rational $2$-torsion.
+Using the database \cite{LMFDB}, we can classify the elliptic curves with a rational point of order $2$ and conductor a power of $2$ or $3$.
+We noticed that there are no elliptic curves with a rational point of order $2$ of conductor $3^m$ for any integer $m$.
+Thus, by Remark \ref{conductor} we only need to list the ones with conductor $2^m$ with $m\in\{5,6,7,8\}$.

 The following table shows the elliptic curves with conductor $2^5$